Freight Consolidation Services | Olimp Warehousing

 • Scalability: Small and medium-sized shippers can achieve volume they couldn’t on their own by pooling shipments with others.
 By combining loads (for example, via a 3PL or warehouse partner), businesses “leverage scale” – they meet weight or volume minimums for full-truck or full-container pricing.
 Even companies with only a few pallets can lock in bulk rates and better carrier terms through consolidation.

-Who Benefits from Freight Consolidation?
+Who Benefits from Consolidated Freight Shipping?

 Multimodal Consolidation: Air, Ocean, and Road